-Living in France is never dull and I’m always keenly aware of what’s going on around me.
-When it comes to prices, I always notice what I’m paying and most of the time it’s a lot!
+Living in France is never dull, and when I first arrived, prices of goods and services surprised me.
+I always notice what I’m paying and most of the time it’s a lot!
 With the exchange rate of 1 euro = US$1.35 right now, even cheaper things still seem expensive to me.
 And what about things that I’m used to getting for free at home?
 Not here!

 Check out some things that I wish were free in France but aren’t!

-Things that should be free in France but aren’t
+Things that should be free in France but actually cost money

 Toilets

 I never had to pay to use the bathroom until I came to France for the first time when I was 16.
-We were in a big Paris department store, which in addition to a sink and toilet, had all kinds of extras like special toilet paper, lotions, perfume and more to freshen up with before you went back out into the world.
-I figured this was a one-time occurrence but then saw little toilet stations out on the street that you had to put anywhere from 20-50 cents in the door to use.
+We were in a big Paris department store, which in addition to a sink and toilet, had an attendant and all kinds of extras like special toilet paper, lotions, perfume and more to freshen up with before you went back out into the world.
+I figured this was a one-time occurrence but then saw toilets that cost money in train stations as well as public toilet stations out on the street that you had to put anywhere from 20-50 centimes in the door to use.

 7 Things the French are more relaxed about than Americans >>